-The best price found on momondo to Penang was $26/pp from Penang, which is 94% cheaper than the average flight price to Penang.
+The best price found on momondo to Penang was $30/pp from Langkawi, which is 93% cheaper than the average flight price to Penang.
 To find the cheapest price to Penang from your area, use momondo’s Airport-to-Airport Pricing Tool.

 According to our data, Sunday is the cheapest day to fly to Penang from United States.
 The lowest ticket price found for a Sunday departure recently was $808.
 Keep in mind that prices can always vary depending on your route and whether or not you are flying domestic or international.
 Flights from United States to Penang on a Saturday will generally be more expensive and average around $894.
 Keep in mind that these prices on both days could fluctuate depending on the season and the demand.